 - Opportunities to attend lectures and cultural events, and take classes at Jewish institutions in Southern California and New York

 Talbot School of Theology, a graduate institution of Biola University, is partnering with Chosen People Ministries to provide this Master of Divinity program in Messianic Jewish Studies.
 The program is approved by the New York State Board of Regents and the Association of Theological Schools.

 Click here to read the Doctrinal Statement.

-The majority of the program will be offered in New York City.
+The majority of the program will be offered in Brooklyn, NY.
 The summer program offers accredited courses on the campus of Talbot School of Theology in the Los Angeles area.